Tips when Applying for our Clinical Programmes

 Personal Statement

 You are required to submit a personal statement with your online application.
-We strongly recommend that you take the time to write an amazing student statement.
+We strongly recommend that you take the time to write an amazing student statement as it forms an important part of your application.
 Make sure you stand out: Who are you?
 Why would your background make you a great applicant?
 What makes you passionate about working in this field?

-The statement should include a paragraph on each of the following:
+The statement should include comments on each of the following:

-• Outline why you want to become a Nurse/Pharmacist/Midwife,
+• Why you want to become a Nurse/Pharmacist/Midwife

 • Detail your commitment to the programme and attending clinical placements (which will include travel to the greater Waikato area),